AhAdly/SQL_DataWarehouse_Project/README.md

 ## 🌟 About Me

 Hi there!
 I'm Ahmed Hassan.
-I’m a MSc degree data science graduate on a mission to master Data wrangling and analytics!
+I’m a MSc degree data science graduate with experience in multiple sectors across Telecommunications, manufacturing and satellites on a mission to master Data wrangling and analytics!